 This policy governs the transfer of Santa Fe Community College (SFCC or College) personnel.
-It explains the processes that an employee must follow to transfer his or her employment within the College from one position to another open position.
+It explains the processes that an employee must follow to transfer employment within the College from one position to another open position.

 Scope and Applicability